-The basic approach in process costing is to accumulate costs in a particular operation or department for an entire period (month, quarter, year) and then to divide this total by the number of units produced during the period.
+Process costing systems accumulate costs in a particular operation or department for an entire period (month, quarter, year) and then divide this total cost by the number of units produced during the period.
 The basic formula for process costing is as follows:

-Unit cost (per litre, kilogram, bottle) = Total manufacturing cost (Total units produced (litres, kilograms, bottles)
+Unit product cost (per litre, kilogram, bottle) = $\frac{\text{Total manufacturing cost}}{\text{Total units produced (litres, kilograms, bottles)}}$

-Since one unit of product (litre, kilogram, bottle) is indistinguishable from any other unit of product, each unit is assigned the same average cost as any other unit produced during the period.
+Since one unit of product (litre, kilogram, bottle) is indistinguishable from any other unit of product, each unit is assigned the same average cost.
 This costing technique results in a broad, average unit cost figure that applies to homogeneous units flowing in a continuous stream out of the production process.